 As a user, you should always be aware of what is likely and unlikely.
 Knowing this will allow you to design proper responses, according to what you want to achieve.
 It may imply that you would need to deploy an immense amount of power to achieve an unlikely scenario, for example.
 Ultimately this is up to you to decide, and knowing what to expect is crucial for success.

-Finally, if ever you asked or were offered a set of indictors for each of your scenario and sub-scenarios, then you could also use the scenarios for monitoring, for warning and to steer policy.
-As a result, you scenarios would be even more useful and last longer.
+Finally, with probabilities, if ever you were offered a set of indicators for each of your scenario and sub-scenarios, then you could also use the scenarios for monitoring, for early warning and for steering policy.
+As a result, your scenarios would be even more useful and they would also last longer.

 If you are not given likelihoods for your scenarios, then to be able to use this set of scenarios to develop strategies and policies, you need to make sure these strategies and policies are robust across all scenarios.

-The set of scenarios is less actionable than could have been done.
+Without probabilities, a set of scenarios is less actionable than with probabilities.

 6- Did I provide the right means for the building of this set of scenarios?